davebridges/Lab-Documents/Lab Policies/data-resource-sharing.md

-Publications arising from these studies will be published in journals meeting the gold open access standards of free availability, and a permissive re-use licence (CC-BY or the like).
+Publications arising from these studies will be published in journals meeting the gold open access standards of free availability, and a permissive re-use license (CC-BY or the like).
 All published data will be submitted to journals indexed by the major biomedical indexing sites including PubMed and PubMed Central.
 For all studies the raw data, as well as the relevant metadata and computational algorithms used to